konmik/Phlux/README.md

 Whenever a process gets wiped out Phlux automatically restores scopes and relaunches their tasks that did not complete yet.

-The entire architecture is so simple, it is hard to believe that no one did like this before (if you did, then why didn't you release the damn library so I could just relax and write reliable apps easily?)
+The entire architecture is so simple (14Kb jar), it is hard to believe that no one have it implemented like this yet (if you have, then why didn't you release the damn library so I could just relax and write reliable apps easily?)

 ### Data requirements